yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS student guide - Continuous Delivery.md

 ### Customer situation

-Fabrikam Medical Conferences provides conference web site services tailored to the medical community.
-They started out 10 years ago building a few conference sites for a small conference organizer.
+Fabrikam Medical Conferences provides conference website services tailored to the medical community.
+They started 10 years ago building a few conference sites for a small conference organizer.
 Since then, word of mouth has spread, and Fabrikam Medical Conferences is now a well-known industry brand.
 They currently handle over 100 conferences per year and growing.

-Websites for medical conferences are typically low budget web sites because the conferences usually have between 100 to 1500 attendees.
+Websites for medical conferences are typically low-budget websites because the conferences usually have between 100 to 1500 attendees.
 At the same time, the conference owners have significant customization and change demands that require turnaround on a dime to the live sites.
 These changes can impact various aspects of the system from UI through to the back end, including conference registration and payment terms.

 **Public website and data layer**

 The VP of Engineering at Fabrikam, Susan Withers, has a team of 12 developers who handle all aspects of development, testing, deployment, and operational management of their customer sites.
-Due to customer demands, they have issues with the efficiency and reliability the conference websites.
-This mainly caused by an inefficient development and operations workflow.
+Due to customer demands, they have issues with the efficiency and reliability of the conference websites.
+This is mainly caused by an inefficient development and operations workflow.

 In the current situation, the conference sites are hosted on-premises with the following topology and platform implementation:

-- The conference web sites are built with the MEAN stack (Mongo, Express, Angular, Node.js).
+- The conference websites are built with the MEAN stack (Mongo, Express, Angular, Node.js).
-- Web sites and APIs are hosted on Linux machines.
+- websites and APIs are hosted on Linux machines.
 - MongoDB is also running on a separate cluster of Linux machines.

 ### Customer needs